maylin155/Zen/README.md

 - **Develop a mental health support platform**: Aimed at providing tools for users to manage their mental health.
 - **Offer user-centered features**: Including therapist booking, an AI-powered chatbot, and a community platform.
-- **Provide self-guided tools**: Such as journaling for emotional health management.
+- **Provide self-guided tools**: Such as mood tracking and journaling for emotional health management.
 - **Crisis support**: Offering emergency contacts and crisis management resources.
 - **User-friendly interface**: Designing an intuitive and engaging experience for users.